The Bear (Bo' Selecta!): Bo! in the USA

 Leigh Francis brought Bo' Selecta! back as "Bo" in the United States, in which it featured the whole series in America, instead of Britain.
 The Bear (and many other celebrities) are staying at the Merrion Hotel.
 The Bear is currently friends with Verne Troyer, who played Mini-Me in Austin Powers.
 Verne wants to revamp the Bear's show, because he thought that A Bear's Tail was rubbish, along with many other characters.

 Keith Lemon: Coming in America

 The Bear made his television comeback in the 2018 ITV2 series Keith Lemon: Coming in America.
 He appears in the third episode where he meets the Urban Fox, who like the Bear, had moved to America.
 In the same episode, it is revealed by the Bear that Steven got attacked by four grey squirrels and had his back legs chewed off.
 As he was in pain, the Bear put him out of his misery by hitting him with a spade.

 Whatever I Want

 The Bear was previously portrayed before Bo Selecta!, on a short lived programme entitled "Whatever I Want", shown on London Weekend Television.
 He was not a bear, however, but a man named Barry Gibson.
 The character is almost exactly the same, except he is in human form.
-There is an episode of this programme available to view on YouTube.